Nicholas Lanier: Biography

 From 1625 he made a series of visits to Italy to collect paintings for King Charles I, including most of the art collection of the Dukes of Mantua.
 During his travels he heard the new Italian music being written by the likes of Claudio Monteverdi.
 This led to him being one of the first English composers to introduce monody and recitative to England.
-It was Lanier who, when his own portrait was painted by the Flemish painter van Dyck in Antwerp, convinced the King to bring Van Dyck to England, where Van Dyck became the leading court painter.
+It was Lanier who, when his own portrait was painted by the Flemish painter van Dyck in Antwerp, convinced the King to bring van Dyck to England, where van Dyck became the leading court painter.
 The portrait displays the attitude of studied carelessness, called sprezzatura, recommended in The Book of the Courtier by Baldassare Castiglione, defined as "a certain nonchalance, so as to conceal all art and make whatever one does or says appear to be without effort and almost without any thought about it".
 Lanier's portrait by van Dyck hangs today in Vienna at the Kunsthistoriches Museum.

 In 1626, Lanier became the first composer to hold the title Master of the King's Music; an honour given a musician of great distinction.
 The office of Master of the King's Musick is the equivalent to the title of the Poet Laureate.
 During the Commonwealth of England he lived in the Netherlands, but returned after the Restoration to resume his duties in 1660.
 When he returned to England, he became music master to Charles II.
 He made several sceneries, like for example for Ben Jonson's Lovers Made Men.
 There is only one painting which can be identified as being made by Lanier, a self-portrait in the music faculty of Oxford University.
-Lanier died in 1666 in East Greenwich.
+Lanier died in 1666 in Greenwich.